wahidhaa/slot_machine_in_R/README.md

     when checking "three of a kind", "all bars", or "cherries", AND
   - Every diamond in the combination doubles the final prize.

-# How to run:
+## How to run:
 1. Source "slot_machine" to R or RStudio.
+2. Run the code.
-2. Commands:
+3. Commands:

        play()              # play once, prints symbols + prize play_many(10)       # simulate 10 plays at once, returns a data.frame